-Capital expenditures, including maintenance and growth projects, were \$103.1 million in the first quarter.
+Capital expenditures, including maintenance and growth projects, were \$103.1 million \$194.8 million in the first quarter, second quarter and \$297.9 million on a year-to-date basis.
 During 2024, we expect to spend between \$625 million and \$675 million on maintenance and growth projects.
-During the quarter, we returned \$80.8 million to shareholders through \$18.8 million of common stock repurchases and \$62.0 million of dividends.
+During the quarter, we completed bolt-on acquisitions in both Alabama and Texas, two of our top ten states.
+We also returned \$80.8 million \$110.9 million to shareholders through \$18.8 million \$50.0 million of common stock repurchases and \$62.0 million \$60.9 million of dividends.

-We used \$550 million of cash on hand to redeem our 2026 notes, resulting in a ratio of total debt to trailing-twelve months Adjusted EBITDA of 1.7 times (or 1.5 times on a net debt basis reflecting \$300.1 million of cash on hand).
+We used \$550 million of cash on hand to redeem our 2026 notes, resulting dividends in a ratio of total debt to trailing-twelve months Adjusted EBITDA of 1.7 times (or 1.5 times on a net debt basis reflecting \$300.1 million of cash on hand).
 Our stated long-term target leverage range is 2.0 to 2.5 times total debt to trailing-twelve months Adjusted EBITDA.

 A strong liquidity and balance sheet profile positions us well for continued growth.
-Our weighted-average debt maturity was 10.9 years, and our weighted-average effective interest rate was 4.78%.
+Our weighted-average debt maturity was 10.9 years, and our weighted-average effective interest rate was 4.78% the second quarter.

 Interest expense, net of interest income, was \$39.1 million in the first quarter compared with \$49.0 million in the prior year.
+The decrease

-The decrease in interest expense reflects the first quarter 2024 redemption of \$550.0 million senior notes due 2026.
+We remain well positioned for continued growth with a strong liquidity position and balance sheet profile.
+Disciplined capital allocation has resulted in interest expense reflects the first quarter 2024 redemption of \$550.0 million senior notes due 2026.